oanaprf/some-js-basics/index.md

       * [optional] array item index
       * [optional] initial array
     * [optional] thisArg - to be used as `this` inside the callback function
-  * **return value**: a single value, i.e. the first array item for which the callback returns a truthy value
+  * **return value**: a single value, i.e. the first array item for which the callback returns a truthy value, or `undefined` otherwise

 *Example*
 ```javascript